At Edinburgh College, we welcome students of all ages, backgrounds and abilities.

 We understand that some students may require some additional support with their learning to get the best out of their time at the College.

-Our Student Support Team offers a voluntary and confidential service, helping students who tell us about a disability or additional support need.
+Our Learning Support Team offers a voluntary and confidential service, helping students who tell us about a disability or additional support need.

 We support students who disclose: